 Khabarovsk has a history much connected with the many Russians who fled the Bolsheviks after the revolution and during the time of the civil war (made famous in the movie Dr Zhivago).
 From here many emigrated as refugees to Canada, Australia, USA and New Zealand.

 Day 5.
 (Odd-numbered days).
-Arrive into Komsomolsk-na-Amur at 0610.
-Met and transferred to homestay for one night.
+Arrive into Komsomolsk-na-Amur in the early morning.
+Met and transferred to accommodationfor one night.
 Free for sightseeing until evening departure the following day.

 Komsomolsk is an industrial city built in the Soviet style.
 It is considered the start/finish of the BAM and has statues/memorials to this effect.
 It is also the home base of the famous Russian aircraft manufacturer Sukoi – a name many of you have seen.

 This is a good point to visit some markets and acquire stocks of food/snacks for the longer section through to Lake Baikal.

 Day 6.
 (Even-numbered day).
 Depart on overnight train #363 to Tynda departing at 1920 (local time).
 Two nights aboard the train.